-Affordable income protection from an award wining super fund?
-Just some of the reasons to consider Rest Superannuation Industry Income Protection Insurance
+Affordable income protection from an award-winning super fund?
+Just some of the reasons to consider Rest Superannuation Industry Income Protection Insurance.

 REST Super Income Protection Insurance is available to members of REST Super.
 It is designed to provide protection for your income by offering a replacement income stream when you are sick or injured and unable to work.
 You can use the income you receive in the form of an ongoing monthly benefit just as you would your normal income, allowing you to repay debts, meet day-to-day expenses and focus on getting better.

 Read on to learn the ins and out of Rest Super Income Protection.

 find out more about rest super income protection

 Key Features of Rest Super Income Protection Cover

 - Monthly income benefit.
 This replaces up to 77 per cent of your pre-disability income.
 Basic Income Protection Cover from REST starts out low when you are young and typically on a lower salary, and increases as you age and will most likely be earning more.